SC Ports Accountability Project

 Wando → I-526 → the $6–$7B bill

-Why a rail-deficient terminal operating at scale turns port operations into permanent highway congestion—and why the public is being asked to fund the fix.
+Why a rail-deficient terminal turns port success into permanent highway congestion—and why taxpayers fund the fix.

 See the geography and the costs →